tkwant/react-steps/README.md

 # React Stepper

-Works also for mobile devices
+React Stepper which can also be used on mobile devices

 Npm Package:
 https://www.npmjs.com/package/@tkwant/react-steps